 2. hiring a process server

-You CANNOT serve the summons and complaint by hand delivery or first class US mail.
+You CANNOT serve the summons and complaint by email, TrueFiling, hand delivery, or first class US mail.

 Certified Mail

-Serving by certified mail is the less expensive option to serve the complaint, summons and other required documents to start your case.
-Make sure you also pay for restricted delivery and return receipt so that only the defendant signs for the mail and you get the green card sent back to you when the defendant gets the documents.
-You must save the green card to show you served the opposing party.
+Serving by certified mail is less expensive.
+Make sure you also pay for restricted delivery and return receipt so that only the defendant signs for the mail and you get the green card or electronic receipt sent back to you when the defendant gets the documents.
+You must save the green card or other receipt to show you served the other side.
 You can read how to prepare the envelope and the certified mail postal forms in How to Serve a Summons, CIV 106 PDF.

 Process Server

-Hiring a process server is more expensive (can cost up to $65 in Alaska) than certified mail but sometimes is a better option if the defendant refuses to sign for the certified mail.
-You can find a statewide list of authorized process servers on the Alaska Court Systems website.
-This list is revised periodically so make sure you use a current list.
-For process servers outside of Alaska, you need to look at telephone book Yellow Pages for the area where the opposing party lives, contact the local court in the area, or do Internet research.
+Hiring a process server is more expensive.
+It can cost over $130 in Alaska.
+Sometimes it is a better option if the defendant refuses to sign for the certified mail.
+You can find a statewide list of authorized process servers on the Alaska Court System’s website.
+This list is revised periodically, so make sure you use a current list.
+For process servers outside of Alaska, you need to contact the local court in the area or search the internet.

 It is up to you to choose a process server and arrange to pay for their services.
 If you hire a process server, you will fill out the form Service Instructions, CIV 615 PDF and give to the process server along with the copies to be served.
 After the process server completes service, you will receive a Proof of Service form.
 If you are hiring a process service outside of Alaska, provide them with the Return of Service, SHC 193 Word | PDF which they will send back to you after the documents are served.
 Save the Proof of Service or Return of Service form to prove you served the defendant.
 You can read more about serving with a process server in How to Serve a Summons, CIV 106 PDF.